blongworth/hgis/README.md

 helium are promising.
 Helium flowing at 100uLm-1 produces current from 7mL of CO2 for over 2 hours.
 Currents do decrease with time due to dilution, but by supplying higher than optimal CO2 flow to the source initially, stable currents can be maintained for some time.
+Fraction of CO2 in sample gas should follow this relationship:

+$$C(t) = e^{-\\frac{r}{V}t}$$

+Where *C*(*t*) is the fraction CO2, *r* is the rate of helium displacement flow, and *V* is the initial volume of the CO2-filled vial.

 Setting flow to the source to 10uL/min provides excess CO2 to source until the helium dilution ratio increases to &gt; 1:1.
 Another approach may be to backfill vials with helium and run at a higher dilution ratio and flow to the source.
 This should produce a smaller change in He:CO2 over the course of a run.
 MICADAS runs at 95% He:CO2, which would mean producing &lt; 0.5mL CO2 in a 7mL vial and backfilling with helium before displacing to the source.
 Some intermediate dilution may be appropriate.
+Alternatively, vials could be flushed with helium prior to acidification, rather than evacuating, leading to some concentration of CO2 in He at slightly &gt; 1 ATM.

 Targets have shown “pulses” of higher current.
 Not sure why this is, but I suspect it’s either buildup of graphite or other available carbon on the target, or target switching to the “high state” as sometimes happens with solid targets.

+First tests with carbonate in vials were hit-or-miss.
+Problems with capillary clogging and low currents led to poor results for several samples.
+A pair of NOSAMS2 samples produced good currents, results agreed well, but were about 3% higher than expected Fm.

 ## Questions